One of the most common questions I get from Utah County homeowners after closing: can my HOA actually raise my fees?

 On r/Utah, threads about sudden HOA fee increases are some of the most discussed real estate topics.
 The consistent pattern: owners who didn't review the reserve study before buying were the most blindsided.

-How to Protect Yourself — Before and After You Buy
+How to Protect Yourself — Before You Buy

-- Read the CC&Rs cover to cover — look specifically for any fee increase caps or member vote requirements
+Read the CC&Rs cover to cover.
+Look specifically for any fee increase caps or member vote requirements.
+If your CC&Rs don't contain a cap, the board has broad authority.

-- Use the Utah HOA Registry to find and contact the HOA directly if you have questions
+Use the Utah HOA Registry to find and contact the HOA directly if you have questions before you buy.

 The Bottom Line